cchitsiang/awesome-stars/topics.md

 - [swagger-api/swagger-ui](https://github.com/swagger-api/swagger-ui) - Swagger UI is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.
 - [agconti/cookiecutter-django-rest](https://github.com/agconti/cookiecutter-django-rest) - Build best practiced apis fast with Python3
 - [restify/node-restify](https://github.com/restify/node-restify) - The future of Node.js REST development
-- [parse-community/parse-server](https://github.com/parse-community/parse-server) - API server module for Node/Express
+- [parse-community/parse-server](https://github.com/parse-community/parse-server) - Parse Server for Node/Express
 - [datarhei/restreamer](https://github.com/datarhei/restreamer) - 🟡 The Restreamer is a complete streaming server solution for self-hosting.
 It has a visually appealing user interface and no ongoing license costs.
 Upload your live stream to YouTube, Twitch, Facebook
 - [RipcordSoftware/AvanceDB](https://github.com/RipcordSoftware/AvanceDB) - An in-memory database based on the CouchDB REST API and containing the CouchDB Futon and Fauxton web sites
 - [APIs-guru/openapi-directory](https://github.com/APIs-guru/openapi-directory) - 🌐 Wikipedia for Web APIs.
 Directory of REST API definitions in OpenAPI 2.0/3.x format